-Preserve existing neighborhoods.
+• Preserve existing neighborhoods.

 One of Lakewood's greatest strengths is its established residential neighborhoods.
 This plan protects these valuable assets through careful management of growth, provision of adequate services, and stewardship of the physical environment.
+This protection will be balanced with redevelopment that improves infrastructure as well as provides additional housing stock.

-Attracting new jobs through a variety of economic development incentives.
+• Attracting new jobs through a variety of economic development incentives.